 Trucking Fleet Vehicles

 These powerful vehicles truly mobilize the U.S. economy.
-Trucks in a fleet are often looked as more than an expense, but rather an investment.
+Trucks in a fleet are considered as more than an expense, but rather an investment.
 There are currently gas and natural gas options, with electric models on the way.
 Here are some On-Highway and Vocational trucks from top manufacturers.

 Commercial Fleet Vehicles

 These fleets are composed of more than one type of fleet vehicle.
 Usually, commercial fleets have a variety of vehicles that serve different purposes but together make business possible.
-This is usually true for large business select vehicles from the categories listed above.
+This is usually true for large businesses.

 According to a 2016 study by the EPA, 23% of emissions in the transportation sector come from medium and heavy-duty trucks.
 If you’re at all concerned about your carbon footprint and the economics of these vehicles, looking into electric options is worth your time.